Hello! Are you planning a trip to Japan? Feeling overwhelmed?

 Language

-English speakers can get by in Japan's major cities without knowing much Japanese.
 Most signs are in Japanese and English.
-Most people we met spoke enough English to do their job.
-Many hotel, restaurant, and transportation services are automated so you don't always need to communicate with a person.
+Most people spoke enough English to do their jobs.
+Many hotel, restaurant, and transportation services are automated, so you don't always need to communicate with a person.

 Electrical Outlets